Hazards Associated with Excavations & the Control Measures

 Hazards Associated With Excavations

 There are about seven deaths each year due to work in excavations.
-Many types of soil, such as clays, are self-supporting but others, such as sands and gravel, are not Many excavations collapse without any warning, resulting in death or serious injury.
+Many types of soil, such as clays, are self-supporting, but others, such as sands and gravel, are not.
+Many excavations collapse without any warning, resulting in death or severe injury.
 Many such accidents occur in shallow workings.
-It is important to note that, although most of these accidents affect workers, members of the public can also be injured.
+It is important to note that, although most of these accidents affect workers, public members can also be injured.

 The specific hazards associated with excavations are as follows: